 - serving as the grant contact for CMA;

 - providing government issued documentation as proof of their U.S. citizenship or permanent resident status;

 - U.S. citizenship or permanent residence confirmation for their coach;

 - receiving and managing the grant funds;

 - filing the interim and final report (reports must be submitted for grantees to remain in good standing with CMA).

 - The full ensemble and coach payment disbursed after the signing of the CMA grant contract with the inclusion of required materials (proof of residency, bank information, etc.).

-- The full demo recording payment disbursed after receipt of the interim report and studio invoice.
+- The full demo recording payment is disbursed after receipt of the interim report.

 Grant funds are taxable income; grantees must comply with all applicable city, state, and federal laws, ordinances, codes, and regulations regarding the reporting of grant funds.